 Travel Vaccines and Advice for Colombia

 Colombia is a famous destination for the admirers of nature and history.
 The country is very diverse and offers a wide variety of sights for every visitor.
-Apart from amazing Caribbean beaches, there are many ancient historical sites, voluminous mountains and rainforests.
+Apart from amazing Caribbean beaches, there are many ancient historical sites, voluminous mountains and rain forests.

 The variety of climates makes every season in Colombia worthwhile.